dsrvlabs/snarkOS/README.md

 ```
 - Please read below detailed operation guide, If you are not familiar with running snarkOS.
 - Also, You can find more details on [snarkOS Github](https://github.com/AleoHQ/snarkOS)
+- THE POOL OPERATOR AND ALL POOL PARTICIPANTS that contribute to the pool for any length of time will be required to complete KYC.

 # DashBoard
 You can find the shares of our pool in below dashboard.